Up to 50% off sofas & mattresses — limited‑time deals.

 Koala Sofa Reviews (2026)

-Koala’s sofa-bed lineup focuses on quick, tool-free conversions and upholstery built for daily use.
-We tested four popular models—the Koala Sofa Bed [4th Gen], Byron Sofa Bed [3rd Gen], Wanda Sofa Bed, and Koala Sofa Bed [3rd Gen]—to see how each one works as an everyday couch and as a guest bed.
-Across the lineup, seat depth and cleaning rules were the biggest day-to-day separators, not the basic ability to convert.
+Koala’s sofa-bed lineup is built around fast, tool-free conversion and upholstery meant for everyday living.
+We tested four current U.S. models—the Koala Sofa Bed [4th Gen], Byron Sofa Bed [3rd Gen], Wanda Sofa Bed, and Koala Sofa Bed [3rd Gen]—to see how each worked as a daily couch and as a guest bed.
+In real use, the biggest differences came down to seat depth, cleaning rules, and how much room each design asked from the space.

 Product Overview